×

 3 Set this field to the name of the volume snapshot that you want to restore.

-3. Create the PVC in the namespace where you created the the volume snapshot by running the following command:
+3. Create the PVC in the namespace where you created the volume snapshot by running the following command:

 $ oc create -f <file_name> -n <namespace>